Nico-Curti/rFBP/README.md

 ![Comparison of time performances between the original `Julia` implementation and our `Cython` one of the `rFBP` algorithm varying the input dimension sizes (number of samples, `M`, and number of features, `N`).
 For each input configuration 100 runs of both algorithm were performed and the results were normalized by the `Julia` implementation.
 In these cases we fixed the magnetization to **MagT64**.](./img/rfbp_magt_timing.svg)

-We test the computational efficiency of our implementation against the original `Julia` one.
+We test the computational efficiency of our implementation against the original `Julia` one ([update Jul 2020](https://github.com/carlobaldassi/BinaryCommitteeMachineFBP.jl/tree/179443860083fc68c87e8e53a588bc22187c3ade)).
 The tests were performed comparing our `Cython` version of the code (and thus with a slight overhead given by the `Python` interpreter) and the `Julia` implementation.
 Varying the dimension sizes (number of samples, `M`, and number of features, `N`) we performed 100 runs of both the algorithms.
 We divided our simulation according to the two possible types of magnetizations: `MagP64` and `MagT64`.